Fundamentals of Powerlifting

 • Mental toughness

+It teaches you how to show up, stay consistent, and push through hard stretches.
 And that carries over far beyond the gym.

-Start Strong — And Build From There
+Start Strong: And Build From There

 You don’t need to be advanced to start.
+You need:

 • A willingness to learn